 In 2013, CNUS provided 6-month technical assistance and staff training for DOP to implement NeON that was “less about 'fixing' individuals than transforming the way DOP operates.”
 (Neighborhood Opportunity Network Transforming Probation, by Susan Tucker)

 2.)
 Alameda Probation Department of Oakland, California (APD)

 APD was advised by NYC Department of Probation to work with CNUS on the development of PROMISE, APD’s analogous model for community engagement and youth development.

 In early 2016, CNUS engaged APD in a creative strategic planning process for implementing the highly anticipated PROMISE.
 The turnover of leadership from Chief Harris to Chief Still resulted in the suspension of our work.
 We look forward to resuming the partnership.

 • “Enjoyed the candor and would appreciate more.”

 • “I have never felt so dignified in a training before.”

 3.)
 New York Police Department (NYPD)

-CNUS and the faith leadership of the NYC Clergy Roundtable have engaged the NYPD to implement and expand People’s Police Academy (PPA), the first in the history of NYPD where a blend of incoming and seasoned officers are trained by civilian experts over 3 days on topics of cultural literacy, history of their assigned borough, history of crime and public safety, and history of gangs in NY.
+CNUS and the faith leadership of the NYC Clergy Roundtable have engaged the NYPD to implement and expand People’s Police Academy (PPA) – the first-ever program in the history of NYPD in which incoming and seasoned officers are trained by civilian experts over 3 days on topics of cultural literacy, history of their assigned borough, history of crime and public safety, and history of gangs in NY.
 Click here to read more on the People’s Police Academy.

-Additionally, CNUS’ work with NYPD on developing a pre-booking diversion program called the Bed-Stuy Human Justice Initiative is unprecedented in process and design.
+Additionally, CNUS’ work with NYPD on developing a pre-booking diversion program, Bed-Stuy Human Justice Initiative, is unprecedented in process and design.
 To learn more about this Human Justice Policy and Training in the making, click here.